NattyXO/Hydra-Virus-Ultimate/README.md

 - Hide from task manager
 - Its doesnt close using alt+f4
 - Top most
-- Startup to system boot
+- Startup with system boot

 ## How to Use